sourcelens/Ultimate_Introduction_to_Programming_Concepts_via_Python/Questions/Q_17_StringAndVariableInPython/Q_17_StringAndVariableInPython_Quiz.md

 **Description**

-a) It does not break the complete program.

-b) It does not end the program.
+It does not end the program.

-c) It does not close the program.

-d) Break point stops the execution of the line, to which it is inserted, till getting the instruction from the programmer.

 ---
 ---